Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 1. Wood Ashes

-Wood ashes are a quick and natural way to raise the pH of soil.
+Wood ashes are a natural way to raise soil pH.
 They contain potassium, calcium, and magnesium, which are alkaline-forming nutrients.

 To apply, first collect ashes from a clean wood-burning source.
 Avoid ashes from treated or painted wood [2].

-Once cooled, spread a thin layer of ash, no more than 1 inch thick, across the soil surface.
+Once cooled, spread a light dusting or thin layer of ash over the soil surface.
 Work the ashes into the topsoil gently.

 Since wood ash is high in calcium, potassium, and other alkaline minerals, it raises the soil’s pH.
-However, over-application can cause pH levels to spike too high, which could harm plants.
+However, over-application can cause pH levels to spike too high, potentially harming plants.

 Therefore, gradually apply ash and regularly test your soil’s pH to monitor its effects.